What’s the difference between a chief of staff vs. an executive assistant?

 Time leverage

-• Implementing a "mind like water" inbox system that sorts and triages communication by impact level
+• “Mind like water” inbox systems that triage communication by impact level

-• Designing meeting cascades that efficiently distribute information across organizational levels
+• Designing meeting cascades for efficient information flow

 • Implementing project management architectures that minimize coordination overhead